RyanAnayaMc/midnight/README.md

 # midnight
 Full rewrite of Night Bot.

+## Setup
+You can download the bot's jar file from the [releases page](https://github.com/RyanAnayaMc/midnight/releases).
+This bot requires you to make your own Discord bot user.
+To do this, go to the [Discord Developer Portal](https://discord.com/developers/applications), create a new application, and set it up as a bot user.
+You will need to copy the bot token (do not share it with anyone!) and put it in a file called `token.dat`.
+Place this file in the `data/` folder, so the directory structure looks like this:

+(main directory)/midnight-version.jar

+(main directory)/data/token.dat

 ## Features
 Most features from my original bot are planned to be added.
 Some are finished, some are in progress, some haven't been started yet.